 Here’s how a streamlined hiring process looks like:

 You may have a list of skills that the role requires and have included them in the job description.
-Make sure you have that list of skills with you during the interview.
+This shouldn’t be a generic list of cybersecurity skills – instead, it should be a list of role-specific skills.
+For example, if you’re interviewing cybersecurity analyst candidates, you should have a list of essential cybersecurity analyst skills.

 You can compare your requirements and your candidates’ responses and ensure that you select candidates whose cybersecurity knowledge and skills best align with your needs.